Metastable Photo-Induced Superconductivity far above $T_{\textrm{c}}$: Methods

 Having made these identifications on the electronic side, we note that the Jahn-Teller Hg phonons couple to the $t_{1u}$ bands with different polarizations providing both inter-band and intra-band transitions \cite{Gunnarsson_04}.
-Within our effective two-band model, we take polarizations coupling to intra-band transitions to give rise to the equilibrium pairing attraction $U_0$ that balances the inverse Hund's coupling with the Mott renormalized Coulomb interaction to give $T_c \sim 20$K, s-wave superconductivity in equilibrium.
+Within our effective two-band model, we take polarizations coupling to intra-band transitions to give rise to the equilibrium pairing attraction $U_0$ that balances the inverse Hund's coupling with the Mott renormalized Coulomb interaction to give $T_{\textrm{c}} \sim 20$K, s-wave superconductivity in equilibrium.
 Inter-band polarizations coupling the half filled bands to the empty bands, give an additional contribution to attraction, $U(Q)$, as we have shown in our model.
 We note in passing that virtual inter-orbital Cooper tunneling is already believed to play a small contributing role in equilibrium superconductivity \cite{nomura, Rice}, underscoring the interpretation of our microscopics as photo-enhancing a (virtual) Suhl-Kondo effect.
-Thus, having mapped the intricate, interlacing effects relevant to superconductivity in \ch{K3C60} to our minimal, microscopic model, we are now ready to examine the pictures for longevity we provide, starting with photo-induced metastability.
+To determine whether a metastable superconducting state exists in \ch{K3C60} we take the electron-phonon coupling $g$ for each Hg mode to be consistent with ab-initio calculations \cite{ePHCoupling, bellK3C60}.
+We find that the optimal mode for photo-induced metastability in \ch{K3C60}---possessing both strong electron-phonon coupling and high-frequency---is the Hg(3) mode at $22$ THz: the relevant polarization for this mode has $\frac{g \ell_0}{\omega} \approx 0.6$, where $\ell_0$ is the effective oscillator length of the phonon \cite{ePHCoupling, bellK3C60}.
+Note that while every mode that can be non-linearly rectified, will be, only the modes whose free-energy landscapes have metastable states can be trapped.